 How to Clean a Stovetop

 First of all, let's chat about how much cooking we've done in this time of social distancing.
 Back in April, I was chatting with my bestie on the phone and we laughed when we realized we had cooked dinner 45 nights in a row for our families.
 FORTY-FIVE.
 And of course, that number has now tripled (ha!
 We just thought 45 was a lot).
-While we do a bit of take-out here and there to support some of our favorite restaurants, we're still primarily eating most of our meals at home.
+While we do a little bit of take-out here and there to support some of our favorite restaurants, we're still eating most of our meals at home.
 Which means the kitchen, especially our stove, are always busy and working overtime.
 That also means they get a bit ickier a lot quicker than they used to.Cooking at Home is Messy

 Supplies:

-- Palmolive® Ultra Oxy
+- I like both Palmolive® Ultra Oxy or Original Dawn

 - water

-More Household Tips
+More DIY Household Ideas

 - And be sure to check out my homemade residue remover tutorial, as well.
 It removes sticky labels easily.